Empower Your Team: Using Plus/Delta as a Template for Making Improvement Decisions

 Plus/Delta in Action

 Continuous improvement is an ongoing process of identifying opportunities for improvement, making changes, and evaluating their effectiveness.
-The Plus/Delta process is a useful tool for this because it provides a way to gather feedback and insights from stakeholders, such as faculty and staff, school board members, students, parents or other community members.
+Plus/Delta is a template to use to get your team involved in making improvement decisions.
+It provides a way to gather feedback and insights from stakeholders, such as faculty and staff, school board members, students, parents or other community members.
 By doing this, it helps to uncover hidden issues or challenges that might otherwise go unnoticed.

 The Plus/Delta process promotes open communication and collaboration among team members.
 It creates a safe space for sharing feedback, ideas, and concerns, and encourages constructive dialogue and problem-solving.
-Involving everyone in the process fosters a sense of ownership and accountability, which is essential for driving continuous improvement.
+Involving everyone in the process fosters a sense of ownership and accountability, which is essential for driving continuous improvement across your schools, districts, and teams.
 By using this process regularly, organizations can stay focused on their goals, adapt to changing conditions, and continually improve their performance.

-To use the plus/delta process for continuous improvement, leaders and teams must:
+To use the plus/delta process for continuous improvement, education leaders and teams must:

 Create a safe and open environment that encourages everyone to participate and share their feedback openly and honestly.